snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 And don't worry, the work you've done by following this guide hasn't been in vain.
 You'll be able to take your project setup in its current form and add in the extra configuration we just talked about by adding to your existing Webpack config file.

 Happy coding!

+## Update

+*5/9/2018:* The release of Phaser 3.7 changed up the requirements for the Webpack config a little bit.
+The article was updated to to reflect the new configuration.